githaxs/docs.githaxs.com/content/docs/help/faq.md

 ---

 ## How long does it take for my subscription to become active?
-Our onboarding process is still a work in progress and done manually.
+During our Beta phase we are onboarding users manually.
 We ensure all users are onboarded within 24 hours of signing up.

 ## Is Githaxs free for Open Source projects?
 Open Source projects have access to our Free subscription.
 We currently do not provide all features to Open Source projects.